Industrial Hearing Screening

 Education and Referrals

 OHC Technicians are trained to detect possible indications of early hearing loss as well as provide training for employees.
-If a possible hearing problem is detected, the technician will refer the employee for further tests by a hearing specialist.
+If a possible hearing problem is detected, the technician will refer the employee for further assessments by a hearing specialist.

 Basic education and training for employees may include how to properly fit and wear hearing protection devices.
 Some employees may require more sophisticated and customized hearing protection.
 Environmental modifications on the part of the employer may also be in order.